A Simple Step: A Call for Long-Term Healthcare Planning

-In the wake of the expiring public health emergency and persistent capacity constraints within healthcare facilities, a coalition of leading organizations is coming together to promote proactive care decision-making by calling on patients to designate a healthcare agent and complete a health care proxy document.
+Amidst persistent capacity constraints within Massachusetts healthcare facilities, a coalition of leading organizations has renewed its call for proactive care planning by urging community members to take the simple step of designating a healthcare agent and completing a health care proxy.

 The coalition is highlighting three key steps for community members:

-2. Complete a health care proxy form – you can do it all yourself!
-(The form is available in 15 languages.)
+- Complete a health care proxy form – you can do it all yourself!
+(This form from Honoring Choices Massachusetts is available in 15 languages.)
+You can also complete a form that comes directly from your healthcare provider.

 Completion of a health care proxy, the simple form patients can use to assign their agent, can also help alleviate some of the intense pressures healthcare organizations are now experiencing.
 Proxies empower caregivers to work directly with trusted loved ones and efficiently transition them to other care settings from the moment their hospital stay is winding down.
 Hospital case managers report that when patients lack a healthcare agent, it prevents them from being discharged and ties up acute-level beds for other patients in need.
 Patients do not get the level of care they need, while hospital wait times and care access for other individuals suffer.